Courseiva

 Configure a security group with inbound allow from on-premises CIDR and outbound allow to 0.0.0.0/0

 Security groups are stateful, so allowing inbound from on-premises and outbound to 0.0.0.0/0 works.
 Option B is correct because security groups automatically allow return traffic.
-Option A is wrong because NACLs are stateless and require explicit rules for return traffic.
-Option C is wrong because it would block all inbound.
-Option D is wrong because it would allow all inbound.
+Option A is wrong because NACLs are stateless and require explicit rules for return traffic; allowing inbound from on-premises and outbound to 0.0.0.0/0 would not automatically allow return traffic, so responses from EC2 instances to on-premises would be blocked.
+Option C is wrong because it would allow all inbound traffic from any source, not limiting to on-premises.
+Option D is wrong because it would deny all inbound traffic, blocking necessary connections from on-premises.

 Answer analysis